| | | |

 Ingredient Notes

-• Dried Lavender Buds—Sometimes called culinary lavender, dried lavender buds are often available in organic sections of the grocery store or in the spice section of bulk stores.
+• Dried Lavender Buds: Sometimes called culinary lavender, dried lavender buds are often available in organic grocery stores or the spice section of bulk stores.
 You can also dry your own homegrown lavender by hanging bunches upside down.

 Ingredients Substitutions

-STEP 1—Add a tablespoon or two of the sugar to a mortar along with the dried lavender buds.
+STEP 1: Add a tablespoon of the measured sugar to a mortar along with the dried lavender buds.

-STEP 3—When the mixture has been ground to a fine powder, with no visible whole lavender buds left, stop grinding.
+STEP 3: Stop grinding when the mixture has been ground to a fine powder, with no visible whole lavender buds left.

-STEP 4—Add the lavender sugar powder to a jar with the remaining sugar and stir well to combine.
-Substitute lavender sugar for regular granulated sugar in your favorite baking recipes.
+STEP 4: Add the lavender sugar powder to a jar with the remaining sugar and stir well to combine.
+Use lavender sugar in your favorite baking recipes anywhere you use granulated sugar.

 Inside of a jar filled with lavender sugar with lavender flowers on the marble surface around the jar.